 Key takeaways

-Most people typically see a reduction in blood sugar levels within the first three months of using Ozempic.
+Most people see a reduction in blood sugar levels within the first three months of using Ozempic.

 Weight loss on Ozempic may start in the first month, but results tend to be more noticeable after three months of treatment.